Freemindtronic/evicypher-webmail/src/README.md

 There are three different bundlers installed:

 - [Rollup.js](https://rollupjs.org/guide/en/) is used to transform Svelte files to JavaScript.
 It cannot process HTML files and `manifest.json`, that's why there is also...
 - [Parcel](https://v2.parceljs.org/) is used to produce a complete [web extension](https://v2.parceljs.org/recipes/web-extension/).
-It processes the manifest to find entrypoints.
+It processes the manifest to find entry points.
 Svelte files are not yet supported by Parcel.
 - [Webpack](https://webpack.js.org/) is used by [Storybook](https://storybook.js.org/).

 Here is what happens when one runs `yarn build`: